lbeder/slowkey/README.md

 This allows you to decrypt a secrets file using a derived key from a previous derivation, creating a connection between the derivation result and the secrets file decryption.

+**Use cases:**

+- Verify that a secrets file was encrypted with a specific derived key
+- Decrypt a secrets file when you only have access to the output file from a previous derivation
+- Create a workflow where secrets files are encrypted using derived keys from a daisy-chain process

 #### Reencrypting a Secret

 ```sh